New Mass Long Term Care Facilities Law senior home safety checklist home safety for elderly home safety for seniors

 The treatments listed below are not for you to select without consulting with your urologists.
 They are listed to demonstrate the variety in complexity of the choice.

 We understand the importance of maintaining dignity and comfort while managing incontinence.
 Incontinence products are designed to provide discreet and effective solutions for individuals facing challenges with bladder control.
 There are helpful strategies that can help you address urinary incontinence immediately.
-Absorbent pads, adult diapers and protective underpads are helpful.
-Health Savings Accounts (HSAs) and flexible spending accounts (FSAs) are two of the best ways to put money aside tax-free money for health care expenses such as incontinence products.
+Absorbent pads, adult diapers, and protective underpads are helpful.
+Health Savings Accounts (HSAs) and flexible spending accounts (FSAs) are two of the best ways to put money aside tax-free money for health care expenses, such as incontinence products.
 As far as we know, Medicare does not pay for these incontinence products.
 We list a few below for your selection.
-They are products that members of our team are currently using and have found them to be very cost effective.
+They are products that our team members are currently using and have found to be very cost-effective.

 Incontinence Supplies - CVS Pharmacy